Drafts

 -

-- If the draft is part of an 'Order', a summary of the order will be shown with the heading 'Order'. premium Package
+- If the draft is part of an order, a summary of the order will be displayed under 'Order'. premium Package

 Completing this action indicates to the customer that their order is ready.
 A warning will appear stating that the draft has not yet been signed off.